mmuratarat/mmuratarat.github.io/_pages/faq.md

 73. Why should weights of Neural Networks be initialized to random numbers?
 74. Why is loss function in Neural Networks not convex?
 74. Is it possible to train a neural network without backpropagation?
+74. In neural networks, why do we use gradient methods rather than other metaheuristics?
 75. What is the difference between a loss function and decision function?
 76. What is the difference between SVM and Random Forest?
 77. What is the difference between fitting a model via closed-form equations vs. Gradient Descent and its variants?